David W. Harper: Early life

-Biography
+Georglynn "Bunny" Scoggins Harper.
+He has an older sister Michelle.

+Acting career

+Harper's early roles included a TV pilot with Ernest Borgnine, and an episode of The Man and the City.

-Harper began his acting career appearing as Jim Bob, the second-youngest of seven siblings, in the made-for-television film The Homecoming: A Christmas Story (1971).
+He appeared as Jim Bob, the second-youngest of seven siblings, in the made-for-television film The Homecoming: A Christmas Story (1971).
 When the film was turned into The Waltons television series in 1972, Harper reprised his role and remained with the series throughout its nine-season run.

-When The Waltons ended in 1981, Harper appeared in the television miniseries The Blue and the Gray and the theatrical film Fletch.
-And along with most of the other series regulars, Harper appeared in various Waltons reunion specials produced in the 1980s and 1990s.
+When The Waltons ended in 1981, Harper appeared in the television miniseries The Blue and the Gray as a Union soldier, and was seen in the theatrical films Fletch and 3:15.
+Harper returned to his role as Jim-Bob in the Waltons made-for-television movies.